Jainam1609/Lexical-Analyser-implemented-RD-Parser/README.md

 looping_stat --> while (expn) { statement_list } | for (assign_stat; expn; assign_stat) { statement_list }

 # Insights
-Before parsing the input file, remove ambiguity and left recursion, if present and also perform left factoring on subset of grammer given.
-Initially it takes a file as an input and replaces blank spaces and tabs with single space and writes the output to a temp file and then this temp file is taken as input to remove the preprocessor directives and is stored in another temp2 file.
+Initially it takes a file as an input and replaces blank spaces and tabs with single space and writes the output to a temp file and then this temp file is serves as input to remove the preprocessor directives and is documented in another file temp2.
-The temp2 file is then taken as the input file and is tokenized and stored in a dest.txt file-between angular brackets containing the row number and column number for each character.
+The temp2 file is then taken as the input file and is tokenized and stored in a dest.txt file ,between angular brackets containing the row number and column number for each token.